Approach

 Upstream of burnout

 We design for prevention, not recovery.
-By the time symptoms surface, the system has already paid the cost.
+By the time symptoms surface, performance has already paid the cost.

 03